NMWplays/CoffinTranslate/README.md

 The game ships its full translatable source (every line of dialogue, item names and descriptions, menus, speaker names) inside `www/languages/tool/Translator.dat`.
 CoffinTranslate reads that file locally for reference so you can translate from scratch with the English source shown next to each line.

-The format is documented in [`docs/official-tool-analysis.md`](docs/official-tool-analysis.md) §3.5.
-No game content is
-redistributed: the file stays in your own installation.
+§3.5.
+No game content is redistributed: the file stays in your own installation.

 ## Safety